 Seeing the evidence against him, Marrapese threw in the towel and pleaded guilty to racketeering conspiracy, extortion conspiracy and loansharking.
 In 2013, he was sentenced to 9 years in state prison.

 Last Friday, September 15, 2017, Marrapese applied for parole, but the state parole board turned him down.
-The 74-year-old enforcer will be able to apply for parole again in a year and a half.
+The 74-year-old enforcer would've been able to apply for parole again in a year and a half, but he never made it that far.
+He died on December 22, 2017, at the age of 74.

 Get the latest on organized crime and the Mafia at Gangsters Inc.'s news section.